gaperton/Type-R/docs/index.md

 - `PUT /api/users/:id` - update the user with a given id
 - `DELETE /api/users/:id` - delete the user with a given id

-Record and collection are seralizable to and can be parsed from JSON with no additional effort, and can be customized for collections, records, and individual attributes.
-The Record checks all updates and cast attribute values to declared attribute types, protecting the state strucure from the protocol incompatibilities and improper assignments.
+Record and collection are seralizable to and can be parsed from JSON with no additional effort.
+A mapping to JSON can be customized for collections, records, and individual attributes.
+The Record validates all updates casting attribute values to declared attribute types to protect the state strucure from the protocol incompatibilities and improper assignments.

 ```javascript
 @define User extends Record {